burnpiro/erdem.pl/content/posts/2022/2022-02-saliency/saliency.md

 The original _Saliency_ method produces a lot of additional noise but still gives us an idea of which part of the input image is relevant when predicting a specific class.
 This often causes a problem when the object on the image has a lot of details and the model is using most of them to make a prediction.

 ### Further reading
 I’ve decided to create a series of articles explaining the most important XAI methods currently used in practice.
-Here is a main article: [XAI Methods - The Introduction](https://erdem.pl/2021/10/xai-methods-the-introduction)
+Here is the main article: [XAI Methods - The Introduction](https://erdem.pl/2021/10/xai-methods-the-introduction)

 ### References: